 Earlier Sunday, an opposition rally in Harare was broken up by hundreds of ZANU-PF militants wielding iron bars, sticks and other weapons who attacked journalists and election observers, driving them from the grounds, as correspondent Thomas Chiripasi reported.

 But political analyst Hermann Hanekom of Cape Town, South Africa, said the MDC made a strategic blunder and in doing so set a bad precedent for the African continent.

-A resident of Gutu, Masvingo province, who gave his name only as Shadreck, voiced hope the boycott might lead to a reduction in political violence.
+Ordinary Zimbabweans reached by VOA expressed relief at news of the MDC boycott.A resident of Gutu, Masvingo province, who gave his name only as Shadreck, voiced hope the boycott might lead to a reduction in political violence.

 Another VOA listener, Faro, said the boycott will ease the suffering of Zimbabweans even if it disappoints those who were hoping to vote Mr. Mugabe and ZANU-PF out of power